 Will this guy never give up?
 I cover my ears even though I know it won’t do any good.
 Why can’t I at least talk to interesting dead people, instead of these whining ones?

-Sitting at my desk, I’m determined to get to work.
-I glance at my King Tut ticket stub on the wall.
-Now that would be one dead person I’d talk to, especially about this project.
+Sitting down at my desk, I glance at my King Tut ticket stub on the wall.
+Now that would be one dead person I’d talk to.
 At the age of nine he ruled all of Egypt.
 And his tomb wasn’t discovered until 1922, more than 2500 years later, by that man Carter.

 I touch the picture next to it.
 You know, the one where Ankhesenamun and Tut on the back of the Golden Throne.
 He is sitting in the throne; she is standing facing him, her arm outstretched, touching him.
 I’m not a romantic, but when I look at that picture, I can feel their love for each other.

 Yep, I could talk to Tut, but I’d rather talk to his wife, the mysterious and beautiful Ankhesenamun.
 The Lost Queen.

 Sometimes I imagine myself as her discussing our future with Tut.
 How many children we’ll have; how we’ll raise them.
 Some days we talk about what’s happening in Egypt, and I show my support for him with a simple touch of my hand.
 Still other days, we talk about where we’ll be buried.
 They did that, you know.
 Had their burial chamber ready sometimes years before their death.